ebitech02/alx-system_engineering-devops/0x15-api/README.md

-Learning about API (Application Programming Interface) and how to use Rest API
+Learning how to fetch and format api using urllib and requests modules in python